The episode where the abstinence-only agenda of schools is bashed by Lois.

 Also, the episode for legalizing marijuana, where the cops who pull over Peter and Brian don't mind that they have a bloody trash bag in their backseat, but go ballistic when they find out Brian has some pot.

 Smoking pot somehow turned Quahog into a utopia overnight.
 Moral of the story: drugs are the key to perfect happiness apparently.
 Brave New World was right.
 Especially considering this was stated immediately after a news report that the anchors stumbled through due to being stoned out of their minds.
-This makes the 'utopian Quahog' seem more like an Informed Ability and that the real situation should be the exact opposite of what Brian claims it to be.
+This makes the 'utopian Quahog' seem more like an Informed Ability with the reason crime is down is because everyone is too stoned to do it and that the real situation should be the exact opposite of what Brian claims it to be.

 Let's not forget the earlier anti-pot episode where Peter and Lois thought smoking pot made them into talented folk singers when, in reality, it turned them into drooling babbling idiots who only thought they were singing well.
 Chris admonishes them with a lecture at the end of the episode, which was only in the episode because Fox ordered them to put it in.